Rahul7-77/Hotel-Management/README.md

 ./hotel_management
 ```
 ### Functionality
-**User Registration**: Users can register with a username and password.
+-**User Registration**: Users can register with a username and password.
-**User Login**: Registered users can log in to the system and book rooms.
+-**User Login**: Registered users can log in to the system and book rooms.
-**Room Booking**: Logged-in users can book available rooms.
+-**Room Booking**: Logged-in users can book available rooms.
-**User Dashboard**: Users can view their allocated rooms after logging in.
+-**User Dashboard**: Users can view their allocated rooms after logging in.
-**Admin Login**: Admins can log in using a special admin password.
+-**Admin Login**: Admins can log in using a special admin password.
-**Admin Access**: Upon admin login, access is granted to view user details based on room allocation.
+-**Admin Access**: Upon admin login, access is granted to view user details based on room allocation.

 ### Contributing
 Contributions are welcome!
 If you wish to enhance this project or add new features, feel free to fork the repository and submit a pull request.